Download speeds of 10Mbps are available on Vodafone Unlimited mobile plans as well as ADSL home broadband connections.

 Vodafone Mobile Plans

-If you’re choosing a Vodafone Basics or Vodafone Unlimited price plan in the UK, it will have a maximum download speed of 10Mbps.
+If you’re choosing a Vodafone Unlimited price plan in the UK, it will have a maximum download speed of 10Mbps.
 According to Vodafone, this is approximately equivalent in speed to a basic 4G connection.

-You can get a Vodafone SIM card with download speeds of up to 10Mbps, starting from £6/month:
+You can get the following Vodafone SIM cards with a download speed of up to 10Mbps:

 For more information, see our full guide to Vodafone’s price plans in the UK.